11 Etsy Alternatives That Handmade Sellers Love to Use

 - Drawbacks: Isn't viable for people selling one-of-a-kind products, only a 10% profit margin on non-print items

-This means, unlike Etsy, their market isn't specifically focused on craft business owners and also promotes mass-produced goods.
+This means, unlike Etsy, their market isn't specifically focused on craft business owners and also promotes mass-produced goods (and be sure to check out our list of craft business names to inspire your launch).
 However, this gives you the opportunity to tap into a much larger customer base than you would if you were selling on Etsy.

 Their customer marketing tool and seller stats dashboard make it easy to sell online while tracking key metrics.
 This includes inventory tracking, visits, and conversion percentages at the click of a button.